 Largemouth Bass and Canada Northern Pike Fishing - Fishing lures: Spinner baits, spoons, jigs, crank baits, Repala, and Mepps in white, red/white, silver, chartreuse.
 Dardevele in red/white can't be beat.

 Muskie or Musky - Believers, Swim Whiz, Grandma, Big bucktails, Eagletails, DepthRaiders, Mepps, and Repala. in black, especially bucktails with orange or chartreuse spoons, perch pattern, orange, chartreuse, florescent colors.
-Fishing tip: the water is a tea stain color from the surrounding beaver ponds.
+Fishing tip: the water is a tea stain color from the decaying leaves and branches in surrounding beaver ponds.
 Silver normally works better than copper colors.
-Top water lures appear to work better during cooler water temperatures.
-Pink and purple are fall choices when the Pink Salmon come into the French River system.
+Top water lures work better during cooler water temperatures.
+Pink and purple are fall color choices when the Pink Salmon come into the French River system.
+Visit Bear's Den Lodge tackle shop for specialty handcrafted lures for fishing French River.

 Fishing Tackle and Rods: